erfeatux/nerdline/README.md

 ~/.local/share/nerdline/nerdline.sh test && source ~/.local/share/nerdline/nerdline.sh
 ```
 ## 🔧 Configuration

+⚠️ **Note:** to properly display the special symbols from the default config, your terminal must use a font from [Nerd Fonts](https://www.nerdfonts.com/).

 The configuration file can be placed in one of the following locations (checked in order):